 The George E. Failing Co.
-(GEFCO) facility in Enid continues to manufacture state-of-the-art drilling rigs and other oilfield equipment used worldwide.
+(GEFCO) facility in Enid continues to manufacture drilling rigs and other oilfield equipment used worldwide.

 Although Failing was successful and the Conroe fire was out, the growing lake of oil continued to feed off of the sunken Abercrombie and Harrison casing at the rate of over 6,000 barrels each day.
 Meanwhile, reduced pressure in the field dropped all other wells to less than 100 barrels per day in production.

 Humble Oil Company was the largest producer in the field — and was determined to bring the well under control before it drained the field of its lifting power and dissipated the oil pool, completely destroying their investment.
 After the fire was out, Humble Oil brought in H. John Eastman from Eastman Oil Well Survey Co. of Long Beach, Calif., to stop the flow of oil into the crater.

 In October, Humble purchased the “crater well” and the 15 acres surrounding it from J.S.
 Abercrombie Co. and the Harrison Oil Co. for $300,000.
 The astute Abercrombie and Harrison retained ownership of all oil the crater produced under the “Law of Capture.”

 Since this oil was not charged against the fields “allowable” production, as managed by the Texas Railroad Commission, Abercrombie and Harrison bulldozed berms around the crater and continued to pump oil out at $1.10 per barrel, making a substantial fortune.